 A Bill of Lading (BOL) is the document issued by the carrier to the shipper of goods.
 This document is essential for exporters to get paid and importers to get their merchandise.
 Should something happen to your cargo, a BOL is required for compensation in the event of any damage, delay, or loss.
 The BOL provides a tracking number to track your freight and includes international shipping details.

 Your goods have arrived.
 This notice is provided by the carrier upon arrival into the U.S. territory.
 Please keep in mind, an arrival notice is not a release document.
 The consignee now has details to make customs clearance and arrange pickup.
 The fastest way for this process to unfold is by hiring a customs broker.
 Once the arrival notice is received, a manifest query is conducted to check the Automated Manifest Status (AMS) and facility location of the cargo, to validate the detailed transmission sent to Customs for a speedy transition without delays.
 As you can see, each of these documents work together to provide valuable information during the customs clearance process.
 Here at AFC International, we can help you clear your customs fast and easy, giving you more time to focus on your business.
 The AFC International resources page will help you get started with our customs clearance process.

 Do you need to clear customs fast and easy?
 Contact us today at 800-247-2329 if you have any questions.
-You can also join the conversation by leaving us a comment below or by weighing in on Twitter and Google Plus.
+You can also join the conversation by leaving us a comment below or by weighing in on Twitter.